ARTICLE I: NAME

-1. All contracts for services requested by the Board shall be subject to full Board approval prior to enactment of the contract.
-This shall include contracts by the Board for services from others or contracts with the Board for the provision of services.
+1. All contracts for services requested by a member of the Executive Committee shall be subject to full Executive Committee approval prior to enactment of the contract.
 The Board shall make every effort to obtain services from companies that do not discriminate on any basis.

-2. The Board may enter into a research program that is grant funded so long as it does not present a conflict of interest in the certification or accreditation responsibilities of the Board.
-All revenue and expenses for such a project shall be maintained separately from the general operating expenses of the Board.
+2. The Executive Committee may enter into a research program that is grant funded so long as it does not present a conflict of interest in the certification or accreditation responsibilities of the Board.
+All revenue and expenses for such a project shall be maintained separately from the general operating expenses of the CBCN.

-3. The Board may enter into grants for funds to maintain or expand the capacity of the Board to fulfill its obligations to the public and the profession.
-These funds shall be maintained separately from the general operating expenses of the Board.
+3. The Executive Committee may enter into grants for funds to maintain or expand the capacity of the Board to fulfill its obligations to the public and the profession.
+These funds shall be maintained separately from the general operating expenses of the CBCN.

-5. The Board shall maintain liability insurance for the purposes of safeguarding the assets of the Board against any legal actions.
+4. The Executive Committee shall maintain appropriate insurances for the purposes of safeguarding the assets of the CBCN and Executive Committee against any legal actions.

 ARTICLE VI: REQUIREMENTS FOR CERTIFICATION EXAMINATION

 1. Job analysis for the design of the examination shall be performed every five (5) years.

 2. The examination will be administered at least once annually when applicable.
 The examination materials shall be handled in accord with Standards for Educational and Psychological Testing, latest edition, published by the American Educational Research Association.

 3. The examination and the test results will be subjected to rigorous reliability and validity analysis after each.
 These studies include a longitudinal component that assures performance consistency over time.

 4. Examination date(s), location and time will be set by the Executive Committee.